Uniform Bounds with Difference Quotients for Proper Orthogonal Decomposition Reduced Order Models of the Burgers Equation: Numerical Results

+In the top left plot of Figure~\ref{fig:nodq_h01_convergence}, we plot the noDQ-RHS2 defined in \eqref{eqn:nodq_rhs2} and $l^{\infty}(L^2)$, natural-norm noDQ-H01 errors in \eqref{eqn:nodq_h01_error_bound}.
+The top right plot shows how the scaling of $\|M_r^{-1}\|_2$, which is defined above Lemma~\ref{lemma:pod_inverse_estimate}, changes as $r$ changes.
+For the bottom plots in Figure~\ref{fig:nodq_h01_convergence}, we plot the linear regression (LR) orders for $l^{\infty}(L^2)$ and natural-norm noDQ-H01 errors, from left to right, respectively.
+Since the LR orders in the bottom plots are close to 1, we conclude that $l^{\infty}(L^2)$ and natural-norm noDQ-H01 errors are optimal.
+However, theoretical discussions in Remark~\ref{remark:nodq_max_natural_norm_error_l2_h01_pod} show that the $l^{\infty}(L^2)$ and natural-norm noDQ-H01 error bounds are suboptimal and optimal, respectively.

-Figure~\ref{fig:nodq_cn_g_rom_soln} plots the noDQ-L2 and noDQ-H01 solutions with different $r$ values.
+In Figure~\ref{fig:nodq_rom_soln}, we plot the noDQ-L2 and noDQ-H01 solutions with two different $r$ values, i.e., $r=5, 20$.
 For both $r$ values, we observe that the noDQ-H01 yields slightly more accurate results than the noDQ-L2, especially for low $r$ values such as $r=5$.